-batch\size (optional)
+batch_size (optional)

-Specify the number of blocks of memory used for copying modified blocks from the database server to the BART backup catalog when the BACKUP subcommand is invoked for incremental backups.
-The maximum permitted value is 131072 (131072 \ 8192 = 1 GB).
-The minimum permitted value is 1 (1 \ 8192 = 8192 bytes).
+Use this field to specify the number of blocks of memory used for copying modified blocks from the database server to the BART backup catalog when the BACKUP subcommand is invoked for incremental backups.
+The maximum permitted value is 131072 (131072 8192 = 1 GB).
+The minimum permitted value is 1 (1 8192 = 8192 bytes).

-scan\interval (optional)
+scan_interval (optional)

-Specify the number of seconds before forcing a scan of the WAL files in the archive directory of the BART backup catalog.
+Use this field to specify the number of seconds after which the WAL scanner should scan the new WAL files.
 The default value is 0, which means no brute-force scanning will be started.

-mbm\scan\timeout (optional)
+mbm_scan_timeout (optional)

-Specify the number of seconds to wait for MBM files before timing out; the default value is 20 seconds.
-The mbm\scan\timeout parameter value must be greater than 0.
-The mbm\scan\timeout parameter is applicable only for incremental backup.
+Use this field to specify the number of seconds to wait for MBM files before timing out; the default value is 20 seconds.
+The value must be greater than 0.
+The mbm_scan_timeout parameter is applicable only for incremental backup.